arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/debugger/debugger.md

 author: 'Hannes Siebeneicher'
 ---

 Debugging is the process of identifying and fixing errors in your code.
-It’s a vital skill for anyone writing code especially when dealing with microcontrollers such as the one found on Arduinos.
+It’s a vital skill for anyone writing code especially when dealing with microcontrollers like those on your Arduino.
 There are different types of debugging that are covered [here](/learn/02.microcontrollers/04.debugging/debugging.md).

 But generally speaking, debugging is used to inspect the code at different points in time, check the value of variables, and read specific memory addresses to make sure information is being passed on as intended.
 This is especially helpful when creating complex projects but even as a beginner, it can be helpful to know the basics of debugging, consequently saving you time and energy when trying to find the little annoying error causing your code to go bananas.

-This article covers how to debug the UNO R4 Minima using the SWD pins and a J-link debugger.
+This article covers the basic steps for debugging the UNO R4 Minima using the SWD pins and a J-link debugger.

 ![ArduinoJ-link](assets/arduino-j-link.png)